GeorgBraun/cpg_scpi_python/README.md

 # cpg_scpi

-Educational client library to use Adafruit Circuit Playground via SCPI protocol in Python3.
+Educational client library to use Adafruit Circuit Playground (CPG) or BBC micro:bit via SCPI protocol in Python3.

 ## Description

 The corresponding Arduino Sketch for the Circuit Playground can be found [here](https://github.com/GeorgBraun/SCPI-for-Adafruit-Circuit-Playground).

+The corresponding MicroPython source code for the BBC micro:bit will be published in future.

 ... more docu to come ...